revk/ESP32-EPD/README.md

 A wide range of accented characters are supported based on Mullard SAA5050 teletext controller fonts with some additional characters.
 Notably this includes `°` to use with `°C` or `°F`.

+In future I may add red text as an option for KWR displays.

 ### Blocks

 Same as `text` but blocky (pixel based) characters.